VSF: Simple, Efficient, and Effective Negative Guidance in Few-Step Image Generation Models By Value Sign Flip: Related Work

 \subsection{Classifier Free Guidance}

+Vision language models struggle to understand negation \citep{yuksekgonul_when_2023, singh_learn_2024, alhamoud_vision-language_2025, park_know_2025} (We discussed more about this in the Appendix).
 Original classifier-free guidance (CFG) \citep{ho_classifier-free_2022} generates a conditioned noise prediction and an unconditioned noise prediction.
-In flow matching \citep{lipman_flow_2023}, the predicted targets are the velocity ($u_t$) pointing to the image.
+In flow matching \citep{lipman_flow_2023}, the predicted targets are the velocity ($u_t$).
 Thus, the original flow matching CFG prediction can be written as

 where $p^+$ is the positive prompt, $x_t$ is the latent at time $t$ (where higher $t$ means more torward the noise distribution), $f(\cdot)$ is the trained model, and $\lambda$ is the guidance scale.
 Later, the community finds out that by replacing the unconditional generation with a negative prompt (e.g., description of an unwanted image), the model will avoid the prompt due to the negative sign.
 This is the common implementation of a negative prompt.
 This turns the above equation into